CodeWringer/ambersteel/documents/en/templates/template-culture.md

 * Do people visit the dead?
   * If so, how often and what is done while visiting?
 * Are the dead feared, revered, or ignored?

-## Unnatural Death
-### Suicide
-* What views do people in this culture have about suicide?
-* Is it the greatest sin one can commit or is it seen as a civic duty under certain circumstances?
-* Or is it even a sin at all -- is it the great and last comfort of a tormented soul?
-* Is it worse than murder?

-### Abortion & Exposure
-* Under what circumstances might an infant be aborted in utero or exposed after birth?
-* Are such killings viewed as legal or moral?
-* What features might mark an infant for abortion or exposure?
-* What circumstances surrounding the infant's conception, gestation or birth might mark the infant for abortion or exposure?
-* Are such children ever rescued, and under what circumstances might this happen?
-* Are birth control or abortion or infanticide tabu or practiced freely; and under what circumstances?

-### Murder & Killing
-* Is there a distinction to be made between a planned murder and an accidental or incidental killing?
-* If so, how is this reflected in cultural lore, the justice & penal systems?
-* Are either ever justifiable or even outright permissible?

-### Judicial Slaying
-* Is the execution of convicted criminals permitted?
-* What laws must be broken to warrant such a punishment?
-* What forms does this punishment take?
-* Who carries out the sentence, and is it done in open or in secret?

 ## Daily Life
 ### City Life